gennovative/micro-fleet/docs/concepts/service-communication.md

 # **Service Communication**

 Service discovery and communication is a headache in microservice world.
-Micro Fleet simplifies it for you by providing object-oriented RPC abstraction.
+Micro Fleet prebuilt package `@micro-fleet/service-communication` simplifies it for you by providing object-oriented RPC abstraction.

 ## **Accepting incoming requests/messages**